tiagostutz/lit-design-system-demo/README.md

 # Lit Design System Components Demo

-A simple to-do demo project showing Lit components with basic Design System
+The classic **To Do Application** demo project showing Lit components with basic Design System

 > This project was scaffolded with `npm init @open-wc` - [Open Web Components](https://open-wc.org/) using NodeJS v.14